mrhaasguy/redeemer-songs/sermon_notes/2018-03-25 Our Compassionate God.md

 Mission -- pray.
 We can all pray.

 Through prayer he will give us opportunity.
 Pray for more opportunity to lead people into the care of the Good Shepherd.

-### Take-aways

-**Why did Jim choose to preach on this passage?
-Why did he choose his 4 points?
-What is the main message he wanted to get across?**

-Compassion - desire.
-How do we increase it?
-This has to be the driving force for mission. **So, what do we do if we want more desire?**